-I use to take on clients needing a one-off project – website design, brochure, advertisements, etc. When I began my company you are in feast or famine mode.
+I use to take on clients needing a one-off project – website design, brochure, advertisements, etc. because when begin a new company you are in feast or famine mode.
+Taking whatever you can get to keep revenue coming in.
 As I completed each one-off project I knew I wasn’t giving them exactly what they needed.
-I knew there needed to be greater understanding of their business before I started any project.
+I knew there needed to be a greater understanding of their business before I started any project.
 That was when I created a detailed discovery questionnaire.
 I used this list of questions to gain a better understanding of their business.
 I needed to know their target demographics, goals, vision, values, etc. so that the messaging I was creating in their one-off project would sound, look and feel like their company.

 This wasn’t enough